Skyfield: Home • Table of Contents • Changelog • API Reference

 Geoid

-(name, radius_m, inverse_flattening)¶An Earth ellipsoid; maps latitudes and longitudes to x,y,z positions.
+(name, radius_m, inverse_flattening)¶An Earth ellipsoid: maps latitudes and longitudes to (x,y,z) positions.

 latlon

-(latitude_degrees, longitude_degrees, elevation_m=0.0, cls=<class 'skyfield.toposlib.GeographicPosition'>)¶Return the geographic position of a given latitude and longitude.
+(latitude_degrees, longitude_degrees, elevation_m=0.0, cls=<class 'skyfield.toposlib.GeographicPosition'>)¶Return a GeographicPosition

 from skyfield.api import wgs84

-observatory = wgs84.latlon(37.3414, -121.6429)
+observatory = wgs84.latlon(37.3414, -121.6429) # 121.6° West

 You can avoid remembering which directions are negative by using Skyfield’s compass direction constants, which have the values +1 and −1: